Bail Bonds Process

 Defendants who can’t make the bail amount turn to a bail bond agent for help.

 A bail bond is a surety bond that secures a defendant’s release from jail.
 It has two types:

 Non-Appearance in Court

-If the defendant fails to appear in court, they forfeit their bail bond, and a percentage of their initial payment will go to the bail bondsman.
-The bondsman will also use the defendant’s collateral (jewelry, house, and stocks) to settle the remaining bail amount.
+So, if the defendant fails to appear in court, they forfeit their bail bond.
+The bondsman will then collect from you the entire face value of the bail and use the defendant’s collateral to settle the entire bail amount.

 Understanding the Bail Bonds Process

 The court usually sets the bail amount high, so that the defendants are more likely to follow the conditions of their release.
 Some defendants, however, don’t have the means to pay the full amount of the bail.
 They turn to bail bond companies to secure their release.

 Bail Bond Services

 The defendant or his or her relatives contact Charlotte Bail Bonds, which will collect information about the case.
 This includes the detainee’s location, duration of detention, and the charges, among others.

 Once our team and the defendant or his or her relatives agree on the conditions of the bail bond, they will sign bail bond documents to start the process.
 After finalizing the paperwork, defendants who use bail bond services must pay a premium of 15% of the full bail amount.